sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/traffic_sign.md

 ### <a id="preprocessing-data">Preprocessing Data</a>
 Prepared data is preprocessed in variety of ways and appropriate datasets are written into 'pickle' files.
+<br/>Datasets data0 - data3 have RGB images and datasets data4 - data8 have Gray images.
   * data0.pickle - Shuffling
   * data1.pickle - Shuffling, /255.0 Normalization
   * data2.pickle - Shuffling, /255.0 + Mean Normalization